craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 #### Tracer
-When you make an Attack using this Ammunition
+When you make an Attack using this Ammunition, the space your target occupies is lit by Low Light

 #### Incendiary